Self-dualities and Galois symmetries in Feynman integrals: Conclusions

 \subsection{Acknowledgements}

 K.W. is very grateful for the hospitality provided by the Institut f\"ur Physik, Mainz.
 K.W. is supported by the Helmholtz-OCPC International Postdoctoral Exchange Fellowship Program.
 This work has been supported by the Cluster of Excellence Precision Physics, Fundamental Interactions, and Structure of Matter (Grant No.~EXC - 2118 - 390831469) and by the Cluster of Excellence ORIGINS (Grant No.~EXC - 2094 - 390783311), both funded by the German Research Foundation (DFG) within the German Excellence Strategy.
+The work of X.X. is supported by the European Research Council (ERC) under the European Union’s Horizon 2022 Research and Innovation Program (ERC Advanced Grant agreement No.101097780, EFT4jets).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

 { }